Providing service and support to film and television musicians.

 1"In the event that the Fund deposits funds erroneously into my account, I authorize the Fund to debit my account for an amount not to exceed the original amount of the erroneous credit."

-In accordance with Paragraph 2(a) of the Film Musicians Secondary Markets Agreement annexed to, and made a part of, the AFM-AMPTP Basic Theatrical Motion Picture and AFM-AMPTP Basic Television Motion Picture Agreements, in the event of the death of a musician entitled to a distributive share hereunder, the Executive Director shall distribute such share to the beneficiary—or beneficiaries designated by such musician, or alternate beneficiary (in the event the beneficiary predeceased the musician)—on a form provided by the Executive Director for such purpose, or, if no such beneficiary be so designated, then to the surviving spouse of such musician; or if there be no such person, to the Musician's estate.
+In accordance with Paragraph 2(a) of the Film Musicians Secondary Markets Agreement annexed to, and made a part of, the AFM-AMPTP Basic Theatrical Motion Picture and AFM-AMPTP Basic Television Motion Picture Agreements, in the event of the death of a Musician entitled to a distributive share thereunder, the Executive Director shall distribute such share to the beneficiary designated by the Musician on a form provided by the Executive Director for such purpose or, if no such beneficiary be so designated, then to the surviving spouse of such Musician; or if there be no such person, to the Musician's estate.
 Upon the death of such beneficiary, the Fund will cease to make any further payments, except as provided below:

-Effective October 19, 2011 for participants who are both a Musician and an active Beneficiary (receiving payments as a beneficiary prior to March 31, 2018:
+For participants who are both a Musician and an active Beneficiary of another musician and receiving payments as a beneficiary prior to March 31, 2018:

 If there is no Beneficiary of Beneficiary (BoB) Designation Form on file as of March 31, 2018, the payments the Musician is receiving solely as a beneficiary of another musician will cease upon the Musician's death.
-However, if a musician does not have a Beneficiary Designation Form on file at the time of his/her death, but was an active beneficiary with a valid BoB card on file, this BoB card will be used to determine their beneficiary or beneficiaries.
+However, if a Musician does not have a Beneficiary Designation Form on file at the time of his/her death, but was an active beneficiary with a valid BoB Form on file, this BoB Form will be used to determine his/her beneficiary.

 If you would like to update your Beneficiary Designation card, please click here.

 Effective April 1, 2005, the Fund will handle cases of fraud perpetrated by or against participants in the following ways: